 Content 2

 About the Plan 3

 Summary and solutions 4

 Proposed solutions 5

 Land use 6

 New technology can build synergy between crop use for feed, food and industry 8

 Preconditions for a larger biomass production 10

 We can double biomass production using smarter cropping systems 12

 The three scenarios 14

+New research to validate the assumptions behind the scenarios 16

-An additional 10 million tonnes bimass can be produced 16
+An additional 10 million tonnes biomass can be produced 18

-Land use change 18
+Land use change 20

-What will be the the environmental impact of an increased utilisation of biomass?
-20
+What will be the environmental impact of an increased utilisation of biomass?
+22

 Effect on economy and employment 24

+Greenhouse gas emissions, what is the reduction potential?
+26

+Cost of biomass for biorefineries 28

+Effect on economy and employment 30

 Would such developments be acceptable to the society?
-27
+33

-Actions needed to reach the target 28
+Actions needed to reach the target 34